| Fashion clearly operates by different rules in the Daft dimension.

 a total separation between Daft Punk (the people) and Daft Punk

+(the thing).
 Access to the latter is choreographed through high-art videos

 and DVDs, sloganeering ("we like having a message," says